jae686/srl-tutorials/02_first_point_line_quad/02_first_point_line_quad.md

 > [!NOTE]
 > Since SRL is a SGL Wrapper , most of its concepts are interchangeable

 ## 2D Coordinate system primer

 > [!NOTE]
 > The resolution on the sega saturn is not fixed.
 > It is dependent of the Region the application is built
 > For example, if built on PAL the resolution is 320x256.
-If on NTSC (low Res) 320x256.
-There is a NTSC high res that uses (704x480).
+> If on NTSC (low Res) 320x256.
+There is also a NTSC high resolution mode : 704x480.

 You can access the resolution information at run time via the `SRL::TV` class.

-For 2D Graphics, the sega saturn uses the following coordinate system :
+For 2D Graphics, SRL uses the following coordinate system :

 ![](img/Coordinate_System_2d.png)